cburkins/seleniumServiceNowSP/README.md

 ### Environment

 This was developed on a Windows 10 machine using chrome.
-It also works for Microsoft Edge and Microsoft IE11 (on Windows 10).
+It also works for Microsoft Edge, Microsoft IE11, and Firefox (all on Windows 10).
 It might work on Windows 7, but I haven't tested it yet.

 ### Installation (for usage on the much better CygWin terminal/shell)